-Cabozantinib is a targeted therapy drug used to treat medullary thyroid cancer and kidney cancer that has spread.
+Cabozantinib is used to treat medullary thyroid cancer, kidney cancer and liver cancer.

 Always take cabozantinib exactly as your nurse or pharmacist explained.
 This is important to make sure it works as well as possible for you.
 Your doctor will talk to you about how long to take cabozantinib for.

-- Keep them in the original packaging and at room temperature, away from heat and direct sunlight.
+- Keep them in the original package and at room temperature, away from heat and direct sunlight.

-- Keep them in a safe place, out of the reach of children.
+- Keep them safe and out of sight and reach of children.

-We explain the most common side effects of this treatment here.
-We also include some less common side effects.
+We explain the main side effects of this treatment here.
+We also include some other possible side effects.

 You may get some of the side effects we mention, but you are unlikely to get all of them.
-If you are also having treatment with other cancer drugs, you may have some side effects that we haven’t listed here.
+If you are also having treatment with other cancer drugs, you may have some side effects that we have not listed here.
 Always tell your doctor, nurse or pharmacist about any side effects you have.

 Your doctor can give you drugs to help control some side effects.
 It is important to take them exactly as your nurse or pharmacist explains.
 This means they will be more likely to work for you.
 Your nurse will give you advice about managing your side effects.
 After your treatment is over, most side effects start to improve.

 Some cancer treatments can cause severe side effects.
 Rarely, these may be life-threatening.
 Your cancer doctor or nurse can explain the risk of these side effects to you.

 Your nurse will give you telephone numbers for the hospital.
 If you feel unwell or need advice, you can call them at any time of the day or night.
 Save these numbers in your phone or keep them somewhere safe.